New Online Course: How to Fend Off Competitive Attacks on Editorial Quality

 No matter whether such difficulties are real or imaginary, you and your content are vulnerable.
 For many of you, it’s time to take action.
 This series will help bring you up to speed on effective procedures covering print and online news.
 Here’s a sample of what’s in store:

-Additional installments will be provided based on reaction to the initial three parts, so be sure to share your comments!
+Additional installments will be provided based on reaction as we proceed, so be sure to share your comments!